 - Supply Chain Manager

 The Association to Advance Collegiate Schools of Business (AACSB International) accredits the undergraduate and graduate programs in the College of Business at North Dakota State University.
 Our College of Business is one of only two AACSB-accredited schools of business in North Dakota.

 AACSB International is one of higher education’s most prestigious and rigorous accrediting bodies, emphasizing a commitment to continuous improvement, innovation, engagement, and impact in business education.
 Less than 10 percent of business programs worldwide have this accreditation, highlighting the academic excellence of our College of Business at NDSU.

-Students who wish to study global business at NDSU enroll as pre-professional students of their primary major in the College of Business for the first semester of their freshman year.
-Admission to the professional program requires the successful completion of the pre-professional course requirements (ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110) and a minimum cumulative grade point average (GPA) of 2.5, and declare Global Business as their second major.
-Transfer students may also be eligible for immediate admission in the professional program.
+Students who wish to study global business at NDSU enroll as pre-major students of their primary major in the College of Business for the first semester of their first year.
+Admission to the major requires the successful completion of the pre-major course requirements (ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110) and a minimum cumulative grade point average (GPA) of 2.50, and declare Global Business as their second major.
+Transfer students may also be eligible for immediate admission in the major.
 Contact a College of Business professional advisor for more information.